VoidHubScripts/vhs-recycle/README.md

 ## Feedback & Support

-If you have any feedback or issues, please reach out to us at https://discord.gg/CBSSMpmqrK
+If you have any feedback or issues, please reach out to us at NEW Discord: https://discord.gg/9FszFQwdVt